KittenLord/summaries/rfc9110-HTTP-Semantics.md

 "gzip" - LZ77 coding with a 32-bit Cyclic Redundancy Check.
 A recipient SHOULD consider "x-gzip" to be equivalent to "gzip"

+NOTE: RFC-1950 RFC-1951 RFC-1952 are relevant for the last three

+NOTE: afaict, you can use deflate in gzip coding as well, not sure why this definition implies otherwise

 ### 8.5.
 Content-Language

 Content-Language header field describes the natural language(s) of the intended audience (!) for the representation